 Principles and techniques involving veterinary dentistry.
 Includes preparation and identification of dental instruments and equipment, routine dental procedures, dental charting, the oral examination, oral radiography, orthodontics, pathophysiology and dental emergencies.
+This lecture/ laboratory course defines the role of the Registered Veterinary Technician (RVT) in veterinary dentistry.
+The laboratory portion of the course utilizes demonstrations, laboratory exercises. group activities, online case studies and lectures to illustrate the principles presented in lecture.
 (L,M)